sparkflows/sparkflows-docs/docs/installation/authentication/sso/saml-pingid-setup.rst

    :alt: sso
    :width: 60%

+Provide Application Metadata
+------

 Click on ``Configure`` and provide application metadata as per your configuration
-------

 .. figure:: ../../../_assets/authentication/pingid/pingid_7.PNG
    :alt: sso
    :width: 60%

-Update ``ACS URLs`` and ``Entity ID`` and save the application
+Update ``ACS URLs`` and ``Entity ID`` and save the Application
 ------

 .. figure:: ../../../_assets/authentication/pingid/pingid_8.PNG
    :alt: sso
    :width: 60%

-Activate the application and download the metadata from application which will be used while configuring Fire Insights
+Download the metadata from Application
 ------

+Activate the Application and download the metadata from application which will be used while configuring Fire Insights

 .. figure:: ../../../_assets/authentication/pingid/pingid_9.PNG
    :alt: sso
    :width: 60%

-.. note::  Make sure to change localhost to your domain name or your IP where Fire is running.
+.. note::  Make sure to change localhost to your domain name or your IP where Fire Insights is running.